engisalor/sketch-grammar-explorer/README.md

 ```

+## Next steps

+A few more considerations for doing corpus linguistics with SGEX.

 ### The `Data` and `Call` classes

 `Data` is a dataclass used in `Job` to store API data and make associated methods easily available.
 Whenever requests are made from a list of dictionary parameters, the responses are automatically sorted by `call_type`.
 Each call type has a list, which gets appended each time a request is made.
 These lists of responses can be processed using methods shared by a given call type.

 Every call type is a subclass of the `call.Call` base class.
 All calls share some universal methods, including simple parameter verification to reduce API errors.
 Every subclass (`Freqs`, `View`, `CorpInfo`, etc.) can also have its own methods for data processing tasks.
-These methods tend to focus on manipulating JSON data; manipulating other response formats like CSV is also possible.
+These methods tend to focus on manipulating JSON data, which is the only complete format for the API; manipulating other response formats like CSV is also possible.

+>At least while SGEX is in beta, existing methods aren't stable for production purposes: using your own custom method, like the following example, is a safer bet.

 ### Custom corpus data manipulation techniques